Niue

+Niue is subdivided into 14 villages (municipalities).
+Each village has a council that elects its chairperson; they are also electoral districts, and send an assemblyperson to the Niue Assembly (parliament).

-Niue is a self-governing state in free association with New Zealand, and New Zealand conducts most diplomatic relations on its behalf.
-As part of the Realm of New Zealand, Niueans are citizens of New Zealand and Charles III is Niue's head of state in his capacity as King of New Zealand.
+Since Niue is part of the Realm of New Zealand, most diplomatic relations on behalf of Niue are conducted by New Zealand.
+Niueans are citizens of New Zealand, and Charles III is Niue's head of state in his capacity as King of New Zealand.
 Between 90% and 95% of Niuean people live in New Zealand, along with about 70% of the speakers of the Niuean language.
-Niue is a bilingual country, with 30% of the population speaking both Niuean and English.
-The percentage of monolingual English-speaking people is only 11%, while 46% are monolingual Niuean speakers.
+Niue is a bilingual country: 30% of the population speak both Niuean and English; 11% speak only English; and 46% speak only Niuean.

-Niue is not a member of the United Nations (UN), but UN organisations have accepted its status as a freely associated state as equivalent to independence for the purposes of international law.
-As such, Niue is a member of some UN specialised agencies (such as UNESCO and the WHO), and is invited, alongside the other non-UN member state, the Cook Islands, to attend United Nations conferences open to "all states".
+Niue is a parliamentary democracy; legislative elections are held every three years.
+Niue is not a member of the United Nations (UN); however, UN organisations accept its status as a freely associated state, equivalent to an independent state for the purposes of international law.
+As such, Niue is a member of some UN specialised agencies (such as UNESCO and the WHO), and is invited, along with the other non-UN member state, the Cook Islands, to attend United Nations conferences open to "all states".
 Niue has been a member of the Pacific Community since 1980.

-Niue is subdivided into 14 villages (municipalities).
-Each village has a council that elects its chairperson.
-The villages are at the same time electoral districts; each village sends an assemblyperson to the Niue Assembly (parliament).
-A small and democratic nation, Niueans hold legislative elections every three years.